divs1210/cljos/Readme.md

 Leiningen - `[cljos "1.3.0-SNAPSHOT"]`

 #### Why this heresy?
 Clojure is a brilliant functional language, and it would be best to use it as such, but when you just *have* to write OO code and don't want to give up other benefits that Clojure provides, CljOS might prove to be pretty useful.
+To read a more detailed write-up, go [here](http://pizzaforthought.blogspot.in/2014/12/cljos-objectifying-clojure.html).

 #### Usage
 Here's a Stack implemented in CljOS: